Privacy policy

 - Documentation

-Through these tools, Facebook expands its services and has the ability to receive information about user activities outside of Facebook.
+By using these tools, Facebook expands its services and has the ability to obtain information about user activities outside of Facebook.

 Why do we use Facebook tools on our website?

-Facebook calls data about your behavior on our website “event data”.
-These are also used for measurement and analysis services.
-Facebook can thus create "campaign reports" on our behalf about the effect of our advertising campaigns.
-Furthermore, through analyzes we get a better insight into how you use our services, website or products.
-As a result, we use some of these tools to optimize your user experience on our website.
-For example, you can use the social plug-ins to share content on our site directly on Facebook.
+Data about your behavior on our website is referred to by Facebook as "event data."
+This data is also used for measurement and analysis services.
+Facebook can create "campaign reports" on the effectiveness of our advertising campaigns on our behalf.
+Furthermore, through analysis, we gain a better understanding of how you use our services, website, or products.
+This allows us to optimize your user experience on our website with some of these tools.
+For example, you can share content on our site directly on Facebook using social plugins.

 What data is stored by Facebook tools?

 By using individual Facebook tools, personal data (customer data) can be sent to Facebook.
-Depending on the tools used, customer data such as name, address, telephone number and IP address can be sent.
+Depending on the tools used, customer data such as name, address, telephone number, and IP address can be transmitted.

-Facebook uses this information to match the data with the data it has from you (if you are a Facebook member).
-Before customer data is transmitted to Facebook, so-called "hashing" takes place.
-This means that a data set of any size is transformed into a character string.
-This is also used to encrypt data.
+Facebook uses this information to compare the data with the data it has from you (if you are a Facebook member).
+Before customer data is transmitted to Facebook, a process called "hashing" takes place.
+This means that a dataset of any size is transformed into a string of characters.
+This also serves to encrypt data.

-In addition to the contact data, "event data" is also transmitted.
-"Event data" means the information that we receive about you on our website.
+Besides the contact details, "event data" is also transmitted.
+By "event data," we mean the information we receive about you on our website.
 For example, which subpages you visit or which products you buy from us.
-Facebook does not share the information it receives with third parties (such as advertisers) unless the company has explicit permission or is legally required to do so.
-"Event data" may also be linked to contact information.
+Facebook does not share the received information with third parties (such as advertisers) unless the company has explicit permission or is legally obligated to do so.
+"Event data" can also be linked to contact details.
 This allows Facebook to offer better personalized advertising.
-After the matching process already mentioned, Facebook deletes the contact data again.
+After the aforementioned matching process, Facebook deletes the contact details.

-In order to be able to deliver advertisements in an optimized manner, Facebook only uses the event data if it has been combined with other data (which was collected by Facebook in a different way).
-Facebook also uses this event data for security, protection, development and research purposes.
-Much of this data is transmitted to Facebook via cookies.
-Cookies are small text files that are used to store data or information in browsers.
-Depending on the tools used and whether you are a Facebook member, a different number of cookies will be created in your browser.
-In the descriptions of the individual Facebook tools, we go into more detail about individual Facebook cookies.
-You can also find general information about the use of Facebook cookies at https://www.facebook.com/policies/cookies.
+To optimize the delivery of advertisements, Facebook uses event data only if it has been combined with other data collected by Facebook in other ways.
+Facebook also uses this event data for security, protection, development, and research purposes.
+Many of these data are transferred to Facebook via cookies.
+Cookies are small text files used to store data or information in browsers.
+Depending on the tools used and whether you are a Facebook member, different numbers of cookies are created in your browser.
+In the descriptions of the individual Facebook tools, we provide more detailed information on specific Facebook cookies.
+You can also find general information about the use of Facebook cookies on https://www.facebook.com/policies/cookies.

-In principle, Facebook stores data until it is no longer required for its own services and Facebook products.
-Facebook has servers all over the world where your data is stored.
-However, customer data will be deleted within 48 hours after it has been compared with your own user data.
+Basically, Facebook stores data until it is no longer needed for its own services and Facebook products.
+Facebook has servers distributed worldwide where your data is stored.
+However, customer data is deleted within 48 hours after being compared with the company's user data.

 How can I delete my data or prevent data storage?

-In accordance with the General Data Protection Regulation, you have the right to information, correction, transferability and deletion of your data.
+According to the General Data Protection Regulation, you have the right to information, correction, portability, and deletion of your data.

-- Click Settings on the right side of Facebook.
+- Click on Settings on the right side of Facebook.

-- Then click on "Your Facebook Information" in the left column.
+- Afterwards, click on "Your Facebook Information" in the left column.

-- Now select “Delete Account” and then click “Next and Delete Account”
+- Select "Delete account" now and then click on "Next and delete account"

-- Now enter your password, click on "Next" and then on "Delete Account"
+- ter your password now, click on "Next" and then on "Delete account"

-The data that Facebook receives via our site is stored, among other things, via cookies (e.g. in the case of social plugins).
-You can deactivate, delete or manage individual or all cookies in your browser.
-Depending on which browser you use, this works in different ways.
-The following instructions show how to manage cookies in your browser:
+The storage of data that Facebook receives through our site is done, among other things, via cookies (e.g. with social plugins).
+In your browser, you can disable, delete, or manage individual or all cookies.
+Depending on the browser you are using, this works in different ways.
+The following instructions show you how to manage cookies in your browser:

-- Firefox: Clear cookies to remove data websites have placed on your computer
+Clear cookies in Firefox to remove data that websites have stored on your computer

-If you generally do not want any cookies, you can set up your browser so that it always informs you when a cookie is to be set.
-You can decide for each individual cookie whether you allow it or not.
+If you do not want to have cookies in principle, you can set up your browser to always inform you when a cookie is to be set.
+This way, you can decide for each individual cookie whether to allow it or not.

 Facebook is an active participant in the EU-U.S. Privacy Shield Framework, which regulates the correct and secure transfer of personal data.
-You can find more information on this at https://www.privacyshield.gov/participant?id=a2zt0000000GnywAAC.
-We hope we have given you the most important information about the use and data processing by the Facebook tools.
-If you want to learn more about how Facebook uses your data, we recommend the data guidelines at https://www.facebook.com/about/privacy/update.
+More information can be found at https://www.privacyshield.gov/participant?id=a2zt0000000GnywAACWe hope we have provided you with the most important information about the use and data processing by Facebook tools.
+If you want to learn more about how Facebook uses your data, we recommend the data policies at https://www.facebook.com/about/privacy/update.

-We have integrated Instagram functions on our website.
-Instagram is a social media platform operated by Instagram LLC, 1601 Willow Rd, Menlo Park CA 94025, USA.
-Instagram has been a subsidiary of Facebook Inc. since 2012 and is one of the Facebook products.
-Embedding Instagram content on our website is called embedding.
-This enables us to show you content such as buttons, photos or videos from Instagram directly on our website.
-If you call up web pages on our website that have an integrated Instagram function, data will be transmitted to Instagram, stored and processed.
+We have integrated functions of Instagram on our website.
+Instagram is a social media platform owned by Instagram LLC, 1601 Willow Rd, Menlo Park CA 94025, USA.
+Since 2012, Instagram has been a subsidiary of Facebook Inc. and is part of the Facebook products.
+Embedding Instagram content on our website is called Embedding.
+This allows us to show you content such as buttons, photos, or videos from Instagram directly on our website.
+When you visit web pages of our website that have an integrated Instagram function, data is transmitted, stored, and processed by Instagram.
 Instagram uses the same systems and technologies as Facebook.
-Your data will thus be processed across all Facebook companies.
+Your data is therefore processed across all Facebook companies.

-In the following we would like to give you a more detailed insight into why Instagram collects data, what data it is and how you can largely control the data processing.
-Since Instagram belongs to Facebook Inc., we get our information from the Instagram guidelines on the one hand, but also from the Facebook data guidelines on the other.
+In the following, we want to give you a more detailed insight into why Instagram collects data, what data is involved, and how you can largely control the data processing.
+Since Instagram is owned by Facebook Inc., we obtain our information from both the Instagram policies and the Facebook data policies themselves.

 What is Instagram?